jrpie/launcher/docs/settings.md

 This triggers Android's mechanism to change the wallpaper using a photo app, file explorer, or native wallpaper setting app. µLauncher uses the system-wide wallpaper, i.e., this change also affects other launchers.

-## Color Theme
+### Color Theme

 Several color themes are available.
 The light them enforces a solid [background](#background-app-list-and-settings) to keep the text readable.
-It is mainly intended for eInk devices.
+It is mainly intended for devices with a monochrome screen.
 The dynamic theme uses colors from Material You and is only available on devices supporting this feature.